 I first visited Fjordlands in New Zealand, at the furthest most southerly part of the country.
 It was a hard to reach destination when all the travelling from home is considered.
 Its hard to believe we have just as stunning and beautiful fjords on our doorstep in Europe.
 The deep inlets from the sea into high cliffs are probably one of my most favourite seen in nature – ever!
 It’s so raw, untouched, open and imposing.
 The navy blue ocean gives a sense of an unknown underworld.
 The sheer cliff face topped with green grass a little more familiar!

 Oslo is probably the most well known part of Norway.
 However it’s the picturesque towns that are particularly special.
 Bergen is quite literally post card perfect!
 Based on the Southwest coast, colourful wooden houses are surrounded by fjords and snow capped mountains.
 There are lots of family activities such as boat trips to admire the sites, or spot wildlife such as whales.
 There are also funiculars, science museums and aquariums to name a few.
+It also made the list of UNESCO creative cities of gastronomy.
 It’s the ideal place to spend some time on a Norway adventure.